dangi13/fork-test-automation/fork-api/README.md

 3. Click on `Run workflow` dropdown
 4. Click on green `Run workflow` button

 Refresh the browser and you can see that run has been started.
 Check logs of the tests by going inside this running workflow.
+You can also download the `test-result` folder present inside `Artifact` block in last github workflow run and see the extent HTML report.

 Cheers :shipit: :tada: